jonatan-kazmierczak/articles/pandemic-2020.md

 ## Context
 Some additional info about the context of the referred prophecy:
-- it was given to a respected Jew called Daniel, living at that time in Persian empire, *in the third year of the reign of King Cyrus of Persia* - it means over 2,500 years ago (see [Daniel 10:1](https://biblehub.com/niv/daniel/10.htm))
+- it was given to a respected Jew called Daniel, living in the Persian empire at that time, *in the third year of the reign of King Cyrus of Persia* - it means over 2,500 years ago (see [Daniel 10:1](https://biblehub.com/niv/daniel/10.htm))
-- it was finally delivered by an angel, who was stopped on the way for 21 days by *the prince of the Persian kingdom* - an invisible ruler of Persian empire; this is the only recorded case about a wicked force blocking delivery of a prophecy - it means, that the prophecy contains extremely important information
+- it was finally delivered by an angel, who was stopped on the way for 21 days by *the prince of the Persian kingdom* - an invisible ruler of the Persian empire; this is the only recorded case of a wicked force blocking delivery of a prophecy - it means, that the prophecy contains extremely important information
 (see [Daniel 10](https://biblehub.com/niv/daniel/10.htm))
-- the whole prophecy is written in the Book of Daniel, chapters [11](https://biblehub.com/niv/daniel/11.htm) (our times described since verse 40) and [12](https://biblehub.com/niv/daniel/12.htm) (referring to our times and the future)
+- the whole prophecy is written in the Book of Daniel, chapters [11](https://biblehub.com/niv/daniel/11.htm) (our present times described since verse 40) and [12](https://biblehub.com/niv/daniel/12.htm) (referring to our present times and the future)
 - additional info about this and other relevant prophecies can be found in the article [What should you expect in the near future?](./near-future.md#what-should-you-expect-in-the-near-future)

 ## What should you do?
 - apply to your life [Psalm 40](https://biblehub.com/niv/psalms/40.htm)
-- stay safe, encouraged by [Psalm 91](https://biblehub.com/niv/psalms/91.htm)
+- stay safe and encouraged by [Psalm 91](https://biblehub.com/niv/psalms/91.htm)

 ## Additional resource
 [Timeline of WHO's response to COVID-19](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/interactive-timeline) showing the beginning and development of the pandemic